socalledsound/nu-scripts/week2/01-Application-State/React-W2-04-STATE.md

 A Slice is the part of an application's state relevant to a specific feature

+(show a pie chart here with state as a circle and then several pie slices?)

 ##### VO

 A slice is, basically, the portion or slice of an application's state that pertains to a specific feature.